trekhleb/self-parking-car-evolution/public/article/index.md

 There are still some **unresolved issues** with the code and the simulator:

-- The car's brain is oversimplified and it uses linear equation instead of, let's say, neural networks.
-It makes the car not adoptable to the new surroundings or to the new parking lot types.
+- The car's brain is oversimplified and it uses linear equations instead of, let's say, neural networks.
+It makes the car not adaptable to the new surroundings or to the new parking lot types.
 - We don't decrease the car's fitness value when the car is hitting the other car.
 Therefore the car doesn't "feel" any guilt in creating the road accident.
 - The evolution simulator is not stable.
-It means that for the same car genome it may produce different fitness values, which makes the evolution less efficient.
+It means that the same car genome may produce different fitness values, which makes the evolution less efficient.
-- The evolution simulator is also very heavy in terms of performance, which slows down the evolution progress, since we can't train, let's say, 1000 car at once.
+- The evolution simulator is also very heavy in terms of performance, which slows down the evolution progress since we can't train, let's say, 1000 cars at once.
-- Also the Evolution Simulator requires the browser tab to be open and active in order to perform the simulation.
+- Also the Evolution Simulator requires the browser tab to be open and active to perform the simulation.
 - and [more](https://github.com/trekhleb/self-parking-car-evolution/issues)...

-However, the purpose of this article was to have some fun while learning how the genetic algorithm works and not to build a production-ready self-parking Tesla.
+However, the purpose of this article was to have some fun while learning how the genetic algorithm works and not to build a production-ready self-parking Teslas.
 So, even with the issues mentioned above, I hope you've had a good time going through the article.

 ![Fin](assets/11-fin.png)